nrwl/nx/docs/shared/tutorials/epic-web-app.md

 In this tutorial, you'll learn how to add Nx to an app created with the [Epic Stack](https://www.epicweb.dev/epic-stack).
 You'll see how Nx can provide immediate value with very little configuration and then you can gradually enable more features.

-- Add Nx to the repository with a single command
-- Configure caching for your existing tasks
+- Add task caching
+- Make sure tasks run in the correct order (task pipeline)
-- Use Nx Plugins to automatically configure caching
+- Use the Nx Playwright plugin to enhance the Playwright experience
-- Configure a task pipeline

 <!-- ## Final Source Code